BeppiMenozzi/Knob/README.md

 The Knob is completely customizable.
 The many customizable attributes can all be set both via xml file, and programmatically.<br><br>
 Let's analyze the structure to understand how it is drawn before digging into the customization.
 The knob is made of these parts:<br><br>
 * A circle that represents the knob.
-The knob does not necessarily occupy the entire size of the view, but can be smaller.
+The knob does not necessarily occupy the entire size of the view, but can be slightly smaller to leave space for, for example, the markers.
 * A set of markers that represent the available values.
-The markers are lines thatare drawn from the edge of the largest possible circle inside the view towards the center.
-They can lie outside or inside the knob.
+The markers are lines drawn from the edge of the largest possible circle inside the view towards the center.
+Therefore, they can lie outside or inside the knob.
 One of the markers is "selected" and can have its own color.
 * An indicator that represents the current value.
-The indicator is a line that is drawn from the edge of the knob circle inside the view towards the center.
+The indicator is a line drawn from the knob circle edge towards the center.
 To the indicator a spring animation is applied.
 * A circular indicator that works exactly like the normal indicator, but is a drawn as a circle.
-Both indicator can live together.
+The two ndicators can live alone or together.
 * A circle that represents the knob center.
 * An empty circle that represents the knob border.<br><br>